May started with the announcement of this year's winners of the David Miller Travel Bursary Award. They were:

 Society of Biology

 The Society responded to the House of Commons Select Committee on Science and Technology inquiry on Genetically Modified foods and the application of the precautionary principle in Europe which regulates it.
-The full response can be read here.

 The Society of Biology is also currently seeking to establish a Returners to Bioscience group to examine the experiences of those who face difficulties in returning to a career in the biosciences after an extended break.